chriskbs/havana_chatbot/README.md

 # Architecture & Design Choices

+### Deployment with Vercel:
-### Used Vercel for Deployment:
-Easy to set up vercel project with a variety of next.js templates to choose from to speed up development.
+Used Vercel for rapid development with a variety of next.js templates to choose from.

 Project first initialized using a vercel template (https://github.com/vercel-labs/ai-sdk-preview-attachments)

 ### Supabase as DB:
-Easy to set up Postgres with Realtime API, perfect for chat logging and session state.
-Had a wealth of experience using Supabase Postgres for my own projects and was aware of Realtime as a hook to implement 2-way chat.
+Chose Supabase (Postgres + Realtime API) for chat logging and session state.

-Initally had to spend 30 minutes learning Realtime API as previous chatbots I created were only 1-way
+Previously worked with Supabase, but had to spend ~30 minutes learning the Realtime API for 2-way chat.

 ### OpenAI structured outputs:
-Used to classify user intents (info, admin, admin_now, book_call).
-Keeps bot logic simple and predictable.
+Used to classify user intents (info, admin, admin_now, book_call) and answer relevant questions.

+This keeps bot logic simple and predictable for the assignment

-### Two-tier bot logic:
+### Bot logic:
-Intent classification (what type of request is this?)
-FAQ retrieval / escalation handling
+The chatbot follows a two-tier logic model combining intent classification with FAQ retrieval / escalation handling.

+Overall flow:
+1. classfiy user intent into one of the following categories:
+    - ask information
+    - ask for admin
+    - book call
+    - ask for admin now
+    - general/small talk
+    - unknown
+2. using classified intent bot will act accordingly
+    - Information request → Search FAQ for relevant information.
+If no answer is found, escalate to an admin.
+    - Admin request → Ask if the user would like to book a call or connect with an admin now.
+    - Book a call → Collect phone number and preferred contact time.
+    - Admin now → Notify the user to wait while an admin is contacted.
+    - General queries (e.g. greetings, introductions) → Respond as a helpful attendant for the university.
+    - Fallback → If unsure, ask if the user would like to contact an admin (book later / connect now).

-### Minimal admin flow:
+### Admin flow:
-Escalation is represented by flags in the chat_sessions table (is_admin, escalation_pending, book_call).
+The admin dashboard is designed to support both live chat intervention and call bookings, with state management handled via flags in the chat_sessions table (is_admin, escalation_pending, book_call)

+Overall design flow
+1. Live chat
+    - Table with current live chats (active within past 5 minutes) for admins to intervere (enter chat and message manually)
+    - Chat sessions that require assistance (escalation_pending) will be flaged yellow and a red escalation_pending indicator
+    - Once an admin sends a message, the chat is flagged as admin handled to prevent multiple admins intervening in the same session.
+2. Booked calls
+    - Table with all chats that booked a call, with respective phone numbers and schedule timing
+    - amdins can click a button to call
+    - admins are also able to open chat history for additional context

 # Setup Instructions